elastic/kibana/docs/development/core/server/kibana-plugin-server.savedobjectsservicesetup.setclientfactoryprovider.md

 ## SavedObjectsServiceSetup.setClientFactoryProvider property

-Set a default factory for creating Saved Objects clients.
-Only one client factory can be set, subsequent calls to this method will fail.
+Set the default [factory provider](./kibana-plugin-server.savedobjectsclientfactoryprovider.md) for creating Saved Objects clients.
+Only one provider can be set, subsequent calls to this method will fail.

 <b>Signature:</b>